-Automatic antitrust violations also would result from terms that may be procompetitive in allowing the generic drug manufacturer more quickly to enter the marketplace for the drug in issue, or with other forms of that drug or other drugs, such as:
+The presumption of illegality, and resulting monetary penalty risk and legal costs, would result from terms that may be procompetitive by allowing the generic drug manufacturer to more quickly enter the marketplace for the drug in issue, or with other forms of that drug or other drugs, such as:

-- the brand name drug manufacturer's supplying the active ingredient for the drug to the generic drug manufacturer, or vice versa; - licensing the generic drug manufacturer to make the active ingredient or dosage forms of the drug under the brand name manufacturer's more efficient process patents; - allowing the generic drug manufacturer to market an authorized generic version of a drug that is not the ANDA product; and - allowing the generic drug manufacturer to sell other generic forms of the drug (e.g., extended release forms), or generic forms of different drugs, before the patents on those other forms or other drugs expire
+- the brand name drug manufacturer's supplying the active ingredient for the drug to the generic drug manufacturer, or vice versa; - licensing the generic drug manufacturer to make the active ingredient or dosage forms of the drug under the brand name manufacturer's more efficient process patents; - allowing the generic drug manufacturer to market an authorized generic version of a drug that is not the ANDA product; - allowing the generic drug manufacturer to sell other generic forms of the drug (e.g., extended release forms), or generic forms of different drugs, before the patents on those other forms or other drugs expire; and - the brand name manufacturer investing in other drugs being developed by the generic manufacturer.

-Given the multitude of potential benefits in any settlement or licensing arrangement, a principle that relies on the receipt of consideration as a hallmark of per se illegality would prohibit a wide variety of procompetitive or competitively neutral terms.
+Given the multitude of potential benefits in any settlement or licensing arrangement, a principle that relies on the receipt of consideration as a hallmark of a presumption of illegality effectively would prohibit a wide variety of procompetitive or competitively neutral terms.

-The bill's provision allowing for the FTC to consider and promulgate regulations to exempt certain agreements from the scope of the per se prohibition (and presumably return them to standard antitrust analysis) would not even begin to solve the problem.
-(S. 369, Sec.
-3(b).)
-Settling parties typically include a wide variety of terms in their patent infringement settlement agreements to meet the particular concerns of those parties.
+The bill's provision allowing for the FTC to consider and promulgate regulations to exempt certain agreements from the scope of the rebuttable presumption of illegality (and presumably return them to standard antitrust analysis) would not even begin to solve the problem.
+(H.R.
+4899, Sec.
+28(e).)
+Settling parties typically include a wide variety of (often novel) terms in their patent settlement agreements to meet the particular concerns of those parties.
 As a practical matter, the FTC could not feasibly consider and promulgate rules for the multitude of such terms.

-Moreover, any such rule-making would require substantial time for the FTC to consider the terms and proceed through the normal rule-making process.
+Moreover, any such rulemaking would require substantial time for the FTC to consider the terms and proceed through the normal rulemaking process.
 Parties in the midst of litigation, who finally are ready and willing to settle, do not have the luxury of time to wait for that process.
-The finally-achieved momentum toward settlement would come to a halt and may dissipate during the indeterminate time for the rule-making process toward an uncertain result.
-At the same time, the parties would incur additional monetary and resource costs and tie up valuable court resources while waiting for that uncertain result, which would negate the major benefits of litigation settlements-removal of uncertainty and avoidance of very substantial additional litigation costs while heading toward trial.
-Furthermore, given the limited 30-month window for the automatic stay on the FDA's allowing the generic drug manufacturer to begin to sell its generic version after it challenges the patent, the brand name manufacturer could not reasonably afford to wait for the rule-making process and its uncertain result.
+The finally achieved momentum toward settlement would come to a halt and may dissipate during the indeterminate time for the rulemaking process toward an uncertain result.
+At the same time, the parties would incur additional monetary and resource costs and tie up valuable court resources while waiting for that uncertain result, which would negate the major benefits of litigation settlements-removal of uncertainty and avoidance of very substantial additional pre-trial litigation costs.

+Furthermore, given the limited 30-month window for the automatic stay on the FDA's allowing the generic drug manufacturer to begin to sell its generic version after it challenges the patent, the brand name manufacturer could not reasonably afford to wait for the rulemaking process and its uncertain result.